MetaMask/core/packages/permission-controller/ARCHITECTURE.md

 - `A` and `C` may have all, some, or no values in common.
 - If `A = ∅`, then `C = B`

-In addition to merging the values, the caveat merger implementation must supply the difference between `C` and `A`, expressed in the type of the merged values.
+In addition to merging the values, the caveat value merger implementation must supply the difference between `C` and `A`, expressed in the relevant caveat value type.
 This is necessary so that other parts of the application, especially the UI, can understand how authority has changed.

+> [!IMPORTANT]
+> Caveat value mergers should assume that the left- and right-hand values are always defined.
+> In practice, when the permission controller attempts to merge two permissions, it's possible
+> that the left-hand side does not exist.
+> In this case, the value of the right-hand side will also be the value of the diff, `Δ`.
+> Therefore, it's critical that caveat value mergers also express their diffs in the relevant
+> caveat value type.

 If `Δ` the difference between `C` and `A`, then: